Thomas Affleck (planter)

-Thomas Affleck (July 13, 1812 – December 30, 1868) was a Scottish-American nurseryman, almanac editor, and agrarian writer and Southern planter.
+Thomas Affleck (July 13, 1812 – December 30, 1868) was a Scottish-American nurseryman, almanac editor, and agrarian writer and Southern plantation owner.
 He published the Southern Rural Almanac and Plantation and Garden Calendar from 1851 to 1861.

 He and his wife, Anna M. Dunbar Smith, owned Ingleside, an estate in Washington, Mississippi, where he founded his Southern Nurseries, one of the earliest nurseries in the South.
-His wife also owned several plantations in Adams and Wilkinson Counties.
+His wife also owned several plantations and enslaved people in Adams and Wilkinson Counties.
 In the mid-1850s, Affleck purchased Glenblythe Plantation in Gay Hill, Washington County, Texas, where he, his family, and enslaved people moved in 1860.
 Affleck also published Affleck's Southern Rural Almanac and Plantation and Garden Calendar from Ingleside, 1851 to 1859, and Glenblythe, 1860 to 1861.
 At Glenblythe, he established Central Nurseries.
-He was the first Southern writer whose work on plants was widely read; he also published two best-selling and pioneering guides for cotton and sugar plantation and farming accounting.
+He was the first Southern writer whose work on plants was widely read; he also published two best-selling guides for cotton and sugar plantation and farming accounting.